Comparison of Cryoblaster® Dry Ice Blasting Machines

 Automotive / Detailing

-Ideal for engines, interiors and electronic components.
-The choice ranges from extreme precision (XP) to complete detailing versatility (ATX nano).
+Ideal for engines, interiors, and electronic components.
+Choices range from extreme precision (XP) to complete detailing versatility (ATX nano).

 Recommended models:

-Dry cleaning of production lines, ovens and conveyors.
-Elimination of grease and carbonized residue without risk of bacterial proliferation.
+Dry cleaning for production lines, ovens, and conveyors.
+Removes grease and carbonized residues without risk of bacterial growth.

 Recommended models: